 The entrance fee is the same as the other two, so you have to pay 50 Baht per person.
 You can get to Wat Ratchaburana the same way as Wat Mahathat as it’s just on the north side of the road.

 4. Explore the History at Chao Sam Phraya National Museum

-The Chao Sam Phraya National Museum is a great place, if you want to get acquainted with the history of Ayutthaya.
-It’s situated on Rojana Road, tum bon Pratoo Chai, on the opposite of Phranakhon Si Aytthaya Rajabhat University.
+The Chao Sam Phraya National Museum is a great place if you want to get acquainted with the history of Ayutthaya.
+It’s situated on Rojana Road, Tum Bon Pratoo Chai, on the opposite of Phranakhon Si Ayutthaya Rajabhat University.

 This museum is divided into three different buildings.
-The first one show antiques found from various time periods through the renovations and excavations of 1956 to 1957.
+The first one shows antiques found from various periods through the renovations and excavations of 1956 to 1957.
 The other two buildings show ancient artifacts from eleven to twenty-four Buddhist century and ancient appliances of Thai households.

 5. Enjoy the Sights of Wat Yai Chai Mongkol